moira-alert/doc/source/development/architecture.rst

    :alt: cache
    :width: 50%

-When user adds a new trigger, metrics patterns are parsed from trigger targets and saved in redis moira-pattern-list.

-Cache refreshes this list every one second.
+When user adds a new trigger, Moira parses patterns from targets and saves them to ``moira-pattern-list`` key in Redis.
+Cache rereads this list every second.

-Matched pattern metrics are saved in redis moira-metric:<metricname> set.
+When a metric value arrives, Cache checks metric name against the list of patterns.
+Matching metrics are saved to ``moira-metric:<metricname>`` keys in Redis.

-Redis pub/sub used to inform checker-master, that incoming metric should be checked as soon as possible.
+Redis pub/sub mechanism is used to inform Checker-master of incoming metric value that should be checked as soon as possible.

-Checker-master read triggers by pattern from redis moira-pattern-triggers:<pattern> list and adds triggers to check set moira-triggers-tocheck.
+Checker-master reads triggers by pattern from ``moira-pattern-triggers:<pattern>`` key in Redis and adds triggers to check set at ``moira-triggers-tocheck`` Redis key.

-In case of no data for metrics, all triggers add to check once per nodata_check_interval setting.
+In case of no incoming data, all triggers are added to check once per ``nodata_check_interval`` setting.

 Check triggers
 ^^^^^^^^^^^^^^